dherrerace/jupyter-local/README.md

 ## About the environment

-It's a Fedora 38 container that installs the latest version of jupyter available on pip.
-It also installs some useful utilities, like simple spreadsheet support and colaboration tools.
+It's a Fedora container that installs the latest version of jupyter available on pip.
+It also installs some useful utilities, like support for colaboration.

+During the image build process it also goes through the scripts folder and runs the scripts inside there, this is for the purpose of installing extra kernels.

 Jupyter is started only with access to the jupyter_stuff folder, this folder's permissions are changed during runtime so it's able to be accesed by the jupyter